Viishhnur/Viishhnur/README.md

 ### Hi there, I'm [Viishhnu Rangaraju](https://www.linkedin.com/in/viishhnu-rangaraju/)👋🏻 <!-- <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="19px">  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Earth.gif" width="24px"> -->

-Enthusiastic and hardworking job seeker, fueled by a passion for technology and coding excellence.
-With well-honed organizational skills, I'm determined to secure an entry-level position as a Java Developer.
-Ready to collaborate with a team, contribute to company goals, and create impactful software solutions.
-Actively pursuing opportunities in the realm of Java development
+Enthusiastic and hardworking job seeker, fueled by a passion for technology and coding excellence.Ready to collaborate with a team, contribute to company goals, and create impactful software solutions.

 - 💻 {( I am currently enrolled in a B.Tech program at  [Keshav Memorial Institute of Technology](https://www.kmit.in/)- Hyderabad , specializing in the field of Computer Science.. )}